vSphere Replication is distributed as an OVF virtual appliance. To deploy vSphere Replication successfully, follow the sequence of instructions.

 - Download the vSphere Replication ISO image and mount it on a system in your environment.

 - Log in to the vSphere Client on the source site.

-If you use the HTML5-based vSphere Client to deploy the OVF virtual appliance, on vSphere prior to vSphere 6.7 Update 1, the deployment succeeds, but the vSphere Replication fails to start.
+If you use the HTML5-based vSphere Client to deploy the OVF virtual appliance, on vSphere version earlier than vSphere 6.7 Update 1, the deployment succeeds, but vSphere Replication fails to start.

 - On the home page, select Hosts and Clusters.

 - Right-click a host and select Deploy OVF template.

 - Provide the location of the OVF file from which to deploy the vSphere Replication appliance, and click Next.